The Boys Are Back (film): Production

 The script of The Boys Are Back was based on the 2001 memoir, The Boys Are Back in Town, by Simon Carr, adapted by Allan Cubitt.

-The film was directed by Scott Hicks, produced by Greg Brenman and stars Clive Owen.
+The film was directed by Scott Hicks, co-produced by Greg Brenman, Tim White, and Bella Wright, and stars Clive Owen.
 It features a score composed by Hal Lindes.

 Release

 The film was released in the United Kingdom on 22 January 2010.

+It was distributed by Hopscotch Films in Australia.